metz-theolab/scribes/README.md

-# scribes
+# SCRIBES :books:boom:

-Code for the Smart Critical Edition of Ben Sira (SCRIBE) project
+Welcome to the Smart Critical Edition of Ben Sira (SCRIBE) project !